sudheermuthyala/AWS/aws-glue/README.md

 - what is AWS GLUE ?
 - When do you use aws glue  ?
 - what is aws glue benefits ?
-- what is aws glue con
+- what is aws glue concepts ?
+- aws glue termi